 The Richmond Mural Project is a yearly event with the goal of creating over 100 murals by world renown talent in the first 5 years alone.
 The recurrence and solidification of the project throughout this time will establish Richmond as a landmark destination for internationally recognized murals and will create exposure for the city, establishing it as a premier art destination.

 By concentrating a large number of murals throughout the city the project will increase tourism and will bring the much needed “Feet on the Street” which will help local business thrive.

-These huge murals are on the sides of restaurants, shops, and university buildings, and they’re in all sects of Richmond from Church Hill to Downtown, and from Jackson Ward to the Museum District.
-They’re the unique stamp on this mix-matched city that say, “Yep, you’re still in Richmond!“.
+These huge murals are on the sides of restaurants, and shops that say, “Yep, you’re still in Richmond!“.